cwatr/WEATHER_APP/README.md

 # WEATHER_APP

-This is a Weather App that tells the Current Weather of whichever city you want to know of along with the backgound image of that city
+This is a Weather App that tells the Current Weather of any city of choice along with the background image of that city